 Mary graduated from Guy's Hospital and South Bank with a 1st class BSc (Hons) in Nursing Studies in 1988.
 She has a Masters in Cancer Care (with Distinction) from the Institute of Cancer Research (1995) and a PhD from the University of Dundee (2007).

 She moved to Imperial in November 2017 from the University of Stirling, where she was a Professor of Cancer Nursing Research and Practice at the Nursing, Midwifery and Allied Health Professions Research Unit (NMAHP-RU).
 She was previously a Senior Lecturer at the University of Dundee, and has a clinical background in radiotherapy and oncology, and head and neck cancer care.

 Mary's main research interest is cancer rehabilitation and survivorship.
 She has a particular interest in the nursing contribution to cancer care and in improving patient-reported outcomes and experiences.
 She has methodological expertise in qualitative and complex interventions research, including RCTs and the study of context.

-As Lead Nurse for Research at Imperial College Healthcare NHS Trust, Mary is leading the development of clinical academic careers and research in nursing and midwifery, and is part of the CATO team to mentor and support nurses and midwives who wish to pursue a clinical academic role.
+As Deputy Director of Nursing - Research at Imperial College Healthcare NHS Trust, Mary is leading the development of clinical academic careers and research in nursing and midwifery, and is part of the CATO team to mentor and support nurses and midwives who wish to pursue a clinical academic role.

 et al., 2018, A scoping review of trials of interventions led or delivered by cancer nurses, International Journal of Nursing Studies, Vol:86, ISSN:0020-7489, Pages:36-43